Vyral/nate-martinez-recruiting/_posts/2019-08-12-how-nates-list-benefits-everyone-in-the-valley-including-you.md

   - Lead Generation
 hidden: false
 excerpt: >-
-  No matter if you’re a Realtor or you offer some other service to buyers and sellers in the Valley, Nate’s list benefits all.
+  No matter if you’re a Realtor® or you offer some other service to buyers and sellers in the Valley, Nate’s list benefits all.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Nate+Martinez/Recruiting/2019/Client+Service+List.mp4